Port Moody: Geography and the environment

 Over 41 streams flow through Port Moody to Burrard Inlet.
 The City of Port Moody Stream Stewardship Program manages urban streams, streamside vegetation and watersheds to support the production of fish and insect life for present and future generations.
 The Port Moody Ecological Society (PMES), a not-for-profit organization, works alongside the city to promote ecological awareness in the area.
 PMES volunteers operate a salmon and trout hatchery, a water quality lab and public awareness & community outreach programs.

 The city has also banned the use of pesticides and holds annual seminars on how to garden naturally at its Inlet Theatre.
 City Hall has been pesticide free since 1988.

 Port Moody won a large number of provincial, national and international awards.
 In 2004, the city received a prestigious award from the UN sponsored International Awards for Liveable Communities in the category Planning for the Future.
 The city also received third place overall for cities of its size.

 Economy

 The traditional industrial sector in Port Moody is characterized by a deep-sea bulk loading terminal, two petrochemical distribution operations, a large wood products manufacturer, and a thermal electric generating station.
 Light industry, home-based business, and crafts and cultural businesses are also common in Port Moody, along with a growing health and social services sector.
+Port Moody is well-known for its number of craft breweries, many of which happen to be conveniently located on the same street, which is known as Brewer's Row.

 Port Moody's economic development focus in recent years has been on the arts and culture sector, including the development of a new Port Moody identity as the “City of the Arts.”
 An estimated 6% of employment in Port Moody is in arts and culture sector, which is one of the highest concentrations of arts and culture employment in the region.

 In 2008, the Canadian Federation of Independent Business highlighted Port Moody as the most fiscally responsible of British Columbia's 28 largest cities.